Here's what powers the Alberta government has during states of emergency | CBC News

 For "recalcitrant patients," a medical health officer can also order a peace officer to apprehend a person believed to be ill for testing, treatment or isolation.
 A patient can appeal their detention to the Court of Queen's Bench.

-Alberta Health Services (AHS) can also declare a public health emergency, but it hasn't, to date.
-If it did, AHS medical health officers have the power to take whatever steps are "necessary in order to lessen the impact" of the crisis.
+Alberta Health Services can also declare a public health emergency, but it hasn't at this point.

+If it does, AHS medical health officers have the power to take whatever steps are "necessary in order to lessen the impact" of the crisis.

 The health region's medical health officer can enter places without a warrant to investigate the outbreak and force a person into isolation or quarantine.